PacktPublishing/Data-Engineering-with-Azure-Databricks/Chapter09/asset_bundle_and_cicd_project/README.md

 # Sales Orders Project

 Companion project for **Chapter 9: CI/CD and DevOps for Azure Databricks**.
-This project implements a complete data pipeline with Asset Bundles, CI/CD automation, and production monitoring.
+This project implements a complete data pipeline with Automation Bundles, CI/CD automation, and production monitoring.

 The dataset was generated for this book and does not reflect real business numbers.